-- In the Will Farrel film Anchorman The Legend Of Ron Burgundy, the character Wes Mantooth pulls it out in a battle of wits.
+- In Anchorman: The Legend of Ron Burgundy, the character Wes Mantooth pulls it out in a battle of wits.

 "Nice clothes, gentlemen!
 I didn't know that the Salvation Army was having a sale.
 Am I right?
 Am I right?"

 - In the film Waiting...
 Monty uses it:

 "I know what you're thinking now.
 You think we're all gay, don't you?
 Think we're all just a bunch of deviant lifestyle-living same-sex having motherfuckers, am I right?"

 - In National Lampoon's Vacation, Rusty uses it:

 "Who would have thought my sister had the legs of a thoroughbred.
 Am I right?"

 - Done to perfection in Groundhog Day by Stephen Tobolowsky